d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## Method

 :numref:`fig_style_transfer_model` illustrates
-the CNN-based style transfer method :cite:`Gatys.Ecker.Bethge.2016`.
+the CNN-based style transfer method with a simplified example.
 First, we initialize the synthesized image, for example, into the content image.
 This synthesized image is the only variable that needs to be updated during the style transfer process,